MPI parallelism: multi-task programs

 Exercises

-The scripts you need for the following exercises can be found in our hpc-examples, which we discussed in Using the cluster from a shell.
+The scripts you need for the following exercises can be found in our hpc-examples, which we discussed in Using the cluster from a command line (section Copy your code to the cluster).
 You can clone the repository by running git clone https://github.com/AaltoSciComp/hpc-examples.git.
 Doing this creates you a local copy of the repository in your current working directory.
 This repository will be used for most of the tutorial exercises.

 MPI parallelism 1: Explore and understand basic Slurm options